 Assisting Clients With Legal Malpractice Cases In Military Divorce

-- Forgetting to properly distribute the military pension.
-The failure to properly distribute the military pension or receive proper consideration for waiving the same is a serious error that cannot be corrected after final judgment in the great majority of cases.
-In Florida, pursuant to Florida Statute 61.076, all vested and non-vested pensions or retirement benefits are marital property and must be considered in the equitable distribution scheme in court.
+The failure to distribute a military pension, or receive proper consideration for waiving it, is a significant error in a military divorce.
+In Florida, all vested and non-vested pensions or retirement benefits are considered marital property in a divorce.
+They are subject to division, via equitable distribution.

-- Mishandling of military divorces involving military service of at least 20 years.
-If there is military service of at least 20 years, then the former spouse is entitled to Tricare and military medical treatment.
+When an individual has served in the military for at least 20 years, the former spouse is entitled to what’s referred to as Tricare and military medical treatment.
 It doesn’t cost the spouse anything for the coverage and it can save a substantial amount of money.
-Another common mistake is failing to include the military pension as part of the equitable distribution of marital assets.
-This is often the biggest marital asset in any military divorce.

 Schedule An Appointment Today

 If you believe that your attorney has made significant mistakes involving your military divorce, are attorneys at St. Denis & Davey may be able to assist.

 Schedule an appointment at one of our convenient office locations in Jacksonville, Miami, Tampa and Panama City to discuss your potential legal malpractice claim